signumsoftware/framework/Signum.Engine/DynamicQuery/DynamicQueries.md

 This system is not meant to be used directly from client code, but used as a service from the Windows or Web `SearchControl`, `CounSearchControl`, or Email, Reporting and Chart module.

-## DynamicQueryManager
+## QueryLogic

-The `DynamicQueryManager` is the main facade of the dynamic query system, and is usually passed as a parameter, along with the `SchemaBuilder`, to the `Start` method of each module.
+The `QueryLogic` is the main facade of the dynamic query system.

 This class is responsible of:
 * Registering queries